• Skip to main content

 Step 6 – Enter Rent Details

 8. Rent.
-Provide the rent amount (calculated on a monthly basis), the day rent is due, where the tenant should pay the rent and how, and whether or not the landlord will charge a fee for a returned check or other payment.
+Provide the rent amount (calculated monthly), the day rent is due, where the tenant should pay the rent and how, and whether or not the landlord will charge a fee for a returned check or other payment.

 Step 7 – Describe Guaranty Details.